Graduate. Check. Get first job. Check. But, for two of CAT’s recent Professional Photography grads, it didn’t necessarily happen in that order!

 Each day the location Is different and the local spots could be anywhere from Osoyoos to Salmon Arm, out of town locations I go to will be places like Nakusp and Nelson.

-EC: I will be traveling around the Okanagan and West Kootenay area taking school day photos for students from K-12.
+EC: I will be travelling around the Okanagan and West Kootenay area taking school day photos for students from K-12.

 CAT: How did you find out about this job?